Nassau County LLC Publication Costs & Fees: 2026 Guide

 Key Takeaways

-- The County Clerk designates approved newspapers—call (516) 571-2660 for the current list
+- The County Clerk designates approved newspapers—always call (516) 571-2660 to verify before publishing

 - Complete timeline is 11-15 weeks—start immediately to meet the 120-day deadline